If you're interested in becoming an Indiana notary public, the information listed below will guide you step by step.

 How much does it cost to become an Indiana Notary?

 To become an Indiana notary you must purchase an eight-year, $5,000 Indiana notary bond.
 The cost of the Indiana notary bond is only $50.00.
 The notary bond can be purchase at the American Association of Notaries' website: https://www.indiananotary.com/stamps.asp#bonds.
 The Indiana Secretary of State also require all Indiana notary applicants to pay $11.22 for the application and commission fee after completing the online application.
 You also need an Indiana notary stamp (price will vary based on the notary stamp unit you select).
 Please visit https://www.indiananotary.com/stamps.asp for notary stamps and supplies.

 How long does it take to become an Indiana Notary Public?

-The 8-year $5,000 Indiana notary bonds purchased from the American Association of Notaries are issued within one business day.
+The eight-year $5,000 Indiana notary bond purchased from the American Association of Notaries are issued within one business day.
 Online applications completed at the Indiana Secretary of State website speeds up the application process.
 If all the information is completed correctly at the Secretary of State's website, you will receive a confirmation letter by email within 1-2 business days.
 The confirmation letter will have a link to print out your Indiana notary public commission certificate.

 How long is an Indiana notary commission for?